knowthelist/fhem-tablet-ui/README.md

 - **popup** : a popup dialog which open on click on another widget
 - **readingsgroup** : displaying a readingsgroup defined in fhem
 - **datetimepicker** : select a date and time value from calendar
+- **eventmonitor**: for debugging - shows all events which normal widgets 'see'

 More plugins are available [here](https://github.com/nesges/Widgets-for-fhem-tablet-ui)